-The connection was firmly established by a scientific study just recently when a group of researchers examined 79 people with CMT at the University of Iowa Hospitals and Clinics.
+The connection was firmly established by a scientific study when a group of researchers examined 79 people with CMT at the University of Iowa Hospitals and Clinics.

 The connection between high-frequency hearing loss and CMT might, at first, seem perplexing.
 But everything in your body, from your toes to your eyebrows, relies on the proper functioning of nerves.
 Your ears are no different.

-Hearing aids are usually used to treat this type of hearing loss.
-There’s no known cure for CMT, so it’s likely that hearing aids will become something of a permanent solution.
-That’s good, as modern hearing aids can provide significant assistance in terms of combatting the effects of high-frequency hearing loss, selecting only those ranges of sounds to amplify.
+Hearing aids are usually used to treat this type of hearing loss, and there’s no known cure for CMT.
+Modern hearing aids can provide significant assistance in terms of combatting the effects of high-frequency hearing loss, selecting only those ranges of sounds to amplify.
 Additionally, most modern hearing aids can be calibrated to function well within noisy environments.

 Researchers still aren’t entirely certain why CMT and hearing loss seem to co-exist quite so often (beyond their untested hypothesis).
 But hearing aid technology offers a clear solution to the symptoms of that hearing loss.
 That’s why many individuals with CMT will make time to sit down with a hearing specialist and get fitted for a custom hearing aid.